ostcar/goasgiserver/README.md

 geiss
 =====

-geiss is a protocol server defined by the asgi specs.
-It can be used for a django channels project as replacement for daphne.
+Geiss is a protocol server defined by the asgi specs.
+It can be used for a Django Channels project as replacement for daphne.

 See https://channels.readthedocs.io/en/latest/asgi.html for more information.